-For all the hard work and innovation, West Side Story had a complicated road to Broadway and a rather underwhelming night at the Tony Awards.
-Since then, however, its legacy has grown in stature.
-West Side Story has been translated into dozens of languages, been performed by high schools, colleges, and professional companies all over the world, and entered the pop culture lexicon in a way few other musicals have.
-On this page, we’ll look at its enduring presence on Broadway, the celebrated 1961 film adaptation, and how scholars have analyzed – and critiqued – its enduring influence.
+Since its debut on Broadway, West Side Story‘s legacy has grown in stature.
+It’s been translated into dozens of languages, performed by high schools, colleges, and professional companies all over the world, and entered the pop culture lexicon in a way few other musicals have.
+On this page, we’ll look at its enduring presence on Broadway, the famous 1961 film adaptation, and how scholars have analyzed – and critiqued – its enduring influence.

 Back on Broadway

-Like most great shows, West Side Story has returned to Broadway on more than one occasion.
-After its initial 732-show run at the Winter Garden and Broadway Theatres, the show went on a national tour.
+Like most legendary musicals, West Side Story has returned to Broadway on more than one occasion.
+After its initial run at the Winter Garden and Broadway Theatres, the show went on a national tour.
 The original production returned to the Winter Garden in 1960 and later moved to the Alvin Theatre for a total of 249 performances on top of its initial run.
 For the next few decades, West Side Story enjoyed numerous high-profile productions around the country, as well as a celebrated production in London’s West End featuring many of the original cast members.
-In 1964, a production by the City Center Light Opera Company enjoyed a limited run at City Center in New York.
-Its first full Broadway revival came in 1980 at the Minskoff Theatre and featured Debbie Allen, a multi-Tony Award-winning performer who earned a further nomination for her portrayal of Anita.
+Its first full Broadway revival came in 1980 at the Minskoff Theatre and featured Debbie Allen, a multi-Tony Award-winning performer who earned a nomination for her portrayal of Anita.

 On the Silver Screen

 While the original Broadway production was a major event, it has perhaps been eclipsed by the 1961 film adaptation co-directed by Jerome Robbins.
 The film debuted right after the return Broadway engagement closed and while the London debut was still running.
 It was a smash, raking in $43 million, equivalent to $300 million in 2010 when adjusted for inflation.
-Whereas the play had walked away with only a few Tony Awards, the film scored an incredible ten Oscars, making it one of the Academy’s most lauded films even to this day.
+Whereas the play had walked away with only a few Tony Awards, the film scored an incredible ten Oscars, making it one of the Academy’s most celebrated films ever.

 Touchstones and Debates

-Like all art, the original West Side Story – and the 1961 film – was very much a product of its time.
+Like all art, the original West Side Story was very much a product of its time.
 It is also – and has always been – quite controversial.
 It’s depiction of gang violence and juvenile delinquency struck many commentators as crass and morally repugnant, while many would-be producers objected to being involved in an “ethnic rumble” between competing racial groups.
 In some ways, this is what makes West Side Story a valuable work of art: because it confronts issues that were otherwise taboo in mainstream (White) American culture.
 After all, it appeared in the midst of the Civil Rights Era, when racial segregation was rampant and leading to horrendous acts of violence.
 For Bernstein, the show was nothing short of a plea for tolerance.
 Indeed, the musical’s depiction of interracial tensions and the capacity to overcome them has helped maintain the show’s popularity for decades.
 This is partly why artists such as van Hove, Spielberg, and Miranda have tried to update it for modern times: because to them, it still has something valuable to say.

-Nevertheless, the show’s depiction of race and racial conflict must be taken with some caveats.
-For starters, as stated above, many of the original performers who took on the roles of the Sharks and their community members were not Latinx at all, and certainly not Puerto Rican.
-Furthermore, as scholar Brian Herrera notes, the creators of the musical were drawn to the interracial conflict not out of interest in Puerto Ricans and their lived experience, but rather by what would best suit the dramatic conflict of their musical.
-As Stephen Sondheim himself confessed, he didn’t even know any Puerto Ricans.
+Nevertheless, West Side Story‘s merits some criticism.
+As scholar Brian Herrera notes, the creators of the musical were drawn to the interracial conflict not out of interest in Puerto Ricans and their lived experiences, but rather by what would best suit the dramatic conflict of their musical.
 As a result, the musical is often criticized for playing into Latin stereotypes and suggesting that Puerto Rico itself is a primitive, backwoods island.
 Indeed, the original tryouts in Washington were threatened with protests by the editorial team at La Prensa, New York’s leading Spanish-speaking newspaper.
-So while many great artists – including Lin-Manuel Miranda, Jennifer Lopez, and many of the artists who got their start in the musical – are influenced by West Side Story, it is important to remember that its portrayal of society’s ills is shaped by certain social misconceptions and made to serve the purposes of an entertaining musical, rather than a rigorous social critique.
-This applies to its portrayal of gang violence and youth disenfranchisement, which, though sometimes upheld as a conversation starter, was inspirational to the creative team rather than instructive.
+So while many great artists, including Latinx artists, are influenced by West Side Story, it is important to remember that its portrayal of society’s ills is shaped made to serve the purposes of an entertaining musical, rather than a rigorous social critique.
+This applies to its portrayal of gang violence and youth disenfranchisement, which, though sometimes upheld as a conversation starter, was inspirational to the creative team but not exactly rendered accurately.

-West Side Story represented a significant work of its time and maintains a strong influence to this day.
-That alone makes it prime real estate for new ideas and rigorous debate.
-Like a lot of great art, its problems are as frustrating – and sometimes as interesting – as its successes are compelling.
-This is why subsequent revivals and films have retooled significant portions of its narrative and casting: so that its strengths can be maximized and its limitations managed.
+West Side Story was groundbreaking in its day and maintains a strong influence to this day.
+Like a lot of great art, its problems are often as compelling as its success.
+This is why subsequent revivals and films have retooled significant portions of its narrative and casting so that its strengths can be maximized and its limitations managed.
 What is important to remember is that who gets to tell a story and how is often as crucial as what the story actually is.
 The creators of West Side Story set out to create a modern re-telling of Romeo and Juliet and produce a masterpiece that advanced their own creative visions, not an accurate portrayal of interracial conflict and youth disenfranchisement.
-Other fine artists have told more accurate and compelling stories about these topics, including in musicals such as Lin-Manuel Miranda’s In the Heights.
+Other fine artists have told more accurate and compelling stories about these topics.
 Nevertheless, West Side Story is unlikely to go anywhere anytime soon.
-The only question is how it will continue to evolve in order to better reflect the landscape of today – or even yesterday.
+The only question is how it will continue to evolve in order to better reflect the landscape of today.

 Berson, Misha.
 Something’s Coming, Something Good: West Side Story and the American Imagination.
 Milwaukee: Applause Theatre & Cinema Books, 2011.